 To install WordPress on your hosting account, you need:

-- 80 MB free disk space
+- At least 80 MB of free disk space.

 - Site Title: You need to enter the name of your WordPress site.
 You choose this name.
-For example, it can be related to the content of the blog, the name of your company, your domain name, etc.
+For example, it can be related to the content of the website, the name of your company, your domain name, etc.

 - Path: If you wish to install WordPress in the main folder of the subdomain you have chosen, you can leave this field empty.
 If you wish to install in a subfolder, please click the (Folder) icon and choose an installation folder.